 - Pop into the oven and let it bake at 330 F for 50 minutes (for 8-inch chiffon cake), see my post above for more details on cooking time for a different size).
 DO NOT open your oven door at least for the first 30 minutes of baking or you will deflate the cake.
-Then lower the heat to 300 F and bake for another 15 minutes or until toothpick inserted into the middle of the cake comes out clean
+Then lower the heat to 300 F (150 C) and bake for another 10-15 minutes

 - Don't be alarm if your cake has some cracks on top.
 What you are looking at will become the bottom of your cake.
 I know many people mind it a lot and make a big fuss when the top of the chiffon cake cracks, but actually it's not a flaw.

 - Once out of the oven, drop the cake pan from about 10 cm height on the counter several times to prevent shrinkage.
-Then carefully invert the pan upside down.
+Then carefully invert the pan upside down immediately.
 Your chiffon pan may have the little stands for you to invert, but I find it not high enough.
 I use a glass jar and set the inverted pan on top of the jar and let it cool down completely.
 Please don't be tempted to remove from the pan if it's still warm.
 It takes about one to two hours to cool down completely

 - Once it's cool down completely, use a spatula knife to run through the edge and the outer center of the tube to help release the cake.
-Gently push the base of the pan down.
+Gently push the base to lift the cake out.
 Use the knife again to run through the base of the pan and then carefully release the cake.
 There you have it !!! 🙂 Enjoy and try to finish it within 3 days (which I'm sure it will be gone before then)